kjbrown-sandbox/action-based-dnd-2.0/frontend/README.md

 -  [ ] At least one place to put notes/descriptions/thoughts
 -  [ ] Money
 -  [ ] Potentially rename "trigger" to something else
+-  [ ] Skill rows/skills could use some refactoring.
+There's some gross repeated logic
+-  [ ] Remove all errors/warnings

 ## Cursed learnings: